All Episodes

 Over the same period, the number of non-Hispanic whites in poverty rose 3%, and the number of blacks 9.5%.

-So what we have now, and wood with guest workers is a conscious policy of creating poverty in the United States while relieving it in Mexico.
+So what we have now, and wood with guest workers, is a conscious policy of creating poverty in the United States while relieving it in Mexico.

-By and large, this is a bad bargain for the U.S. It stresses local schools, hospitals and housing, it feeds social tensions, witness the men at men.
+By and large, this is a bad bargain for the U.S.

 To be sure, some Americans get cheap house cleaning or landscaping services, but if more mowed their own lawns or did their own laundry, it wouldn't be a tragedy.

-Now that I'm not saying I endorsed all this, Nerdley's in there throwing his pencil around.
+Snerdley's in there throwing his pencil around.

-But the point about importing poverty and then export allowing Mexico to export it, the numbers here back up the contention.
+But the point about importing poverty and then allowing Mexico to export it, the numbers here back up the contention.

 The most lunatic notion is that admitting poor Latino workers would ease the labor market strains of retiring baby boomers.